 This medication should not be given to a child younger than 12 years old, or weighing less than 77 pounds.

 How should I take emtricitabine and tenofovir (Truvada)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Use emtricitabine and tenofovir regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 To be sure this medication is helping your condition and not causing harmful effects, your blood will need to be tested often.
 Your kidney and liver function or bone density may also need to be tested.
 Visit your doctor regularly.

-If you have hepatitis B you may develop liver symptoms after you stop taking emtricitabine and tenofovir, even months after stopping.
-Your doctor may want to check your liver function at regular visits for several months after you stop using the medicine.
-Do not miss any follow-up visits to your doctor.
+If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
+Your doctor may want to check your liver function for several months after you stop using emtricitabine and tenofovir.
+Visit your doctor regularly.